Shuilu Fahui: Inner Altar

 The Inner Altar is the core of the entire liberation rite and the most elaborate of all the other shrines.
 The Inner Altar comprises twenty-four smaller altars: twelve for the higher beings and twelve for the lower beings.
 Each altar has their own classification ranging from other Buddhas, Bodhisattvas, Wisdom Kings, sages, and celestial protectors, down to the lower beings dwelling in the six realms of rebirth: lesser devas, demigods, humans, animals, hungry ghosts, hell beings, and deceased individuals.
 Each altar has a set of paper plaques decorated with paper flowers and talismans which contain the core essence of the invited spirit and a painting that describes who each of the beings are, along with a verse taken from the Inner Altar ritual text.
+Notably, large numbers of shuilu ritual paintings of all these being invited to the ceremony are typically enshrined at the Inner Alter.
 Lastly, tables are set out for the monastics and sponsors to use, complete with kneelers, the ritual text for reference, a handheld censer, and plates with flowers to use when inviting beings.
-Notably, large numbers of shuilu ritual paintings of every being invited to the ceremony are typically enshrined at the Inner Alter.

 As it requires deep concentration among all of the monastics, sponsors, and guests attending, many temples usually restrict public access to the shrine so that only high ranking and assigned monks, sponsors, and special guests are invited to enter when the ritual is not in session.
 When a ritual session begins, apart from any pressing emergencies, no one is allowed to leave the shrine until its completion, as it is considered disrespectful to the invited beings.
 Offerings of food, beverages and incense, chanting and reciting of secret mantras and various sūtras, transmitting precepts and bowing in repentance on behalf of the higher and lower beings are the core procedures in the Inner Altar.